AdaCore/training_material/courses/codepeer/010_codepeer.rst

 + :toolname:`GNATcheck` messages can be generated by :toolname:`CodePeer`

-  :command:`--gnatcheck`
+  :code:`--gnatcheck`

-+ Uses the :toolname:`GNATcheck` rules file as defined in your project file in package :ada:`Check`
++ Uses the :toolname:`GNATcheck` rules file

+    - defined in your project file in :ada:`package Check`

-+ Messages are stored in the database, displayed and filtered as any other message
++ Messages are stored in the database

+    - Displayed and filtered as any other message

-+ Manual justification can be stored in the database
++ Manual justification

+    - Can be stored in the database
-+ Manual justification in the source is achieved via :ada:`pragma Annotate (GNATcheck, ...)`
+    - Done via :ada:`pragma Annotate (GNATcheck, ...)`

 ============================
 Finding the Right Settings